Nepo baby: Origin

+According to Vulture, Douglas Fairbanks Jr. was the first entertainment industry example of what would later be referred to as a nepo baby.
+In 1923, he was given an acting contract at age 13 by executives at Paramount Pictures, who hoped to leverage the fame of his father Douglas Fairbanks and stepmother Mary Pickford.

 The term "nepo baby" became popular after being used in a Twitter post referring to actress Maude Apatow, daughter of Judd Apatow and Leslie Mann.

-The term "nepotism baby" was first popularized in the early 2010s, after years of being used, and was first shortened to "nepo baby" in 2020.
+The term "nepotism baby" was first popularized in the early 2010s, and was first shortened to "nepo baby" in 2020.
 According to Nate Jones of Vulture, "One of the earliest instances of nepotism baby being shortened to 'nepo baby' appears in a 2020 post from the blog Pop Culture Died in 2009, which describes Olivia Jade as our era's answer to Bling Ring icon Alexis Haines."

 The shortened term became popular in 2022 on Twitter when a user tweeted about Maude Apatow, daughter of director Judd Apatow and actress Leslie Mann, starring in the television series Euphoria.
-This led to the term "nepo baby" trending on TikTok, as users pointed out numerous celebrity nepotism babies.
-The term gained further popularity after New York magazine published a list of nepo babies, and called 2022 "the Year of the Nepo Baby".
-They explored which celebrities were nepotism babies and assessed their opportunities in life.
+This led to the term "nepo baby" trending on TikTok, as users pointed out many examples of what they believed were celebrity nepotism babies.
+The term gained further popularity after New York Magazine published a list of persons they perceived as nepo babies, and called 2022 "the Year of the Nepo Baby".
+They explored opinions on which celebrities were nepotism babies and assessed their opportunities in life.
 Other publications that have covered the topic include The New York Times, Vox, Forbes, and CNN.

-Some celebrities have commented on their status as nepotism babies, such as Zoë Kravitz, Kaia Gerber, Lily-Rose Depp, Lara Cosima Henckel von Donnersmarck, Sean Lennon, Hasan Piker, Gwyneth Paltrow, Jamie Lee Curtis, Jack Quaid, Ben Platt, IC Mendoza, and Gracie Abrams.
+Some celebrities have commented on being seen as nepotism babies, such as Zoë Kravitz, Kaia Gerber, Lily-Rose Depp, Lara Cosima Henckel von Donnersmarck, Sean Lennon, Gwyneth Paltrow, Jamie Lee Curtis, Jack Quaid, Angelina Jolie, Ben Platt, Maya Hawke, Gracie Abrams, Lewis Pullman, and Ruby Ashbourne Serkis.

-In 2023, Hailey Bieber of the Baldwin family embraced the term, wearing a shirt reading "nepo baby."
+In 2023, Hailey Bieber of the Baldwin family embraced the term, wearing a shirt reading "nepo baby".
 Hopper Penn has reportedly said that he rejects being labeled as such.
 Allison Williams, who worked with Lena Dunham on HBO's Girls, stated in regards to Dunham and others being labelled by many as "nepo babies": "It doesn't feel like a loss to admit it.
 If you trust your own skill, I think it becomes very simple to acknowledge."
-Rachael Maddux of BuzzFeed, however, disputed that Dunham could be classified as a "nepo baby."
+Rachael Maddux of BuzzFeed, however, disputed whether Dunham could be classified as a "nepo baby".

-The term also applies for people associated with politics.
-In the Philippines, children of politicians who are perceived to flaunt their wealth are frowned upon and is affront to the social contract which expects them to live responsibly and modestly.
-The 2025 Nepalese Gen Z protests were partly motivated by negative reception to "nepo kids" or children of influential politicians in Nepal living lavish lifestyles allegedly funded by public funds.
+In the Philippines, amid flood-control controversies, the term has been applied to children of politicians, public officials, and government contractors, who are perceived to flaunt their wealth.
+The 2025 Nepalese Gen Z protests were partly motivated by the negative reception of "nepo kids" or children of influential politicians in Nepal living lavish lifestyles allegedly funded by public funds.